 Child psychologists/therapists diagnose and treat children 17 years old or younger who have mental, social, behavioral, or emotional problems.
 They are counseling professionals and highly-trained specialists who use a multidisciplinary approach which takes into consideration the child's home, school, and social environment.
 Their work environment may range from a school setting to a large clinic or private practice, and their common goal is to make helpful decisions for the betterment of their p…Read more

-Child Psychologist Tasks
+Job Satisfaction for Child Psychologist

 Child Psychologist Job Listings

-What is the Pay by Experience Level for Child Psychologist
+What is the Pay by Experience Level for Child Psychologists?

 An entry-level Child Psychologist with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $66,771 based on 22 salaries.
 An early career Child Psychologist with 1-4 years of experience earns an average total compensation of $68,130 based on 94 salaries.
 A mid-career Child Psychologist with 5-9 years of experience earns an average total compensation of $73,974 based on 33 salaries.
 An experienced Child Psychologist with 10-19 years of experience earns an average total compensation of $85,497 based on 20 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $96,000.

 Pay Difference by Location

 Employees with Child Psychologist in their job title in Denver, Colorado earn an average of 28.0% more than the national average.
 These job titles also find higher than average salaries in Chicago, Illinois (27.5% more) and Fort Worth, Texas (9.3% more).
 The lowest salaries can be found in Philadelphia, Pennsylvania (8.2% less), New York, New York (3.7% less) and Minneapolis, Minnesota (1.6% less).